 Sponsored by FIFA

 Malaika is hosting the 19th Football for Hope Center (FFH) in Africa.
 The Center’s programs focus on utilizing health, education and football as a development tool to improve quality of life for the youth and community in Kalebuka.
-Football for Hope was the result of the “20 Centers for 2010” official campaign of the World Cup in South Africa.
-Learn more about the 20 centres here and about the FIFA FFH campaign here.
+Football for Hope was the result of FIFA’s “20 Centers for 2010”, the official campaign of the World Cup in South Africa.
+Learn more about the 20 Centers here and about the FIFA FFH campaign here.

 6 Critical Areas of Need